luc-hens/luc-hens.github.io/written-work.md

 ## Write well

 Practice the "plain style" of writing.
 The best guides are McCloskey (2019) and Mankiw (2006).
 For more guidelines consult Strunk &amp; White (2000), Becker (1986), or Chapter 2 of American Psychological Association (2001).
 Write with your reader in mind: is she able to understand your train of thought?
 Avoid being colloquial or pompous.
 Write complete sentences; complete sentences contain minimally a subject and a verb.
-"Use verbs, active ones" (McCloskey, 2019, p.
-XXX).
+"Use verbs, active ones" (McCloskey, 2019, p. [to be verified]]).
 Use the past tense to describe past events (also when you write in Dutch).

 ## Don't plagiarize